hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 ## Overview

-In an effort to quickly confirm product capability during deployment windows, we desire to have E2E tests that would allow us to confirm functionality on core scenarios that spanned the main and mirror networks.
-HCS specifically is a key scenario where transactions are submitted to the main network, the mirror node importer ingests these to the database, and the client subscribes to the mirror node gRCP API to receives messages in consensus order.
+In an effort to quickly confirm product capability during deployment windows, we desire to have E2E tests that would allow us to confirm functionality for core scenarios that span the main and mirror networks.
+In general, the acceptance tests will submit transactions to the mainnet scenario where transactions are submitted to the main network, the mirror node importer ingests these to the database, and the client subscribes to either the mirror node gRPC or REST API to receive results.

-HTS is another key scenario where transactions are submitted to the main network, the mirror node importer ingests these to the DB, and the mirror node REST API is periodically invoked to verify transactions.
+To achieve this the tests utilize the [Hedera Java SDK](https://github.com/hashgraph/hedera-sdk-java) under the hood.
 This E2E suite gives us the ability to execute scenarios as regular clients would and gain the required confidence during deployment.

-To achieve this the tests utilize the [Hedera Java SDK](https://github.com/hashgraph/hedera-sdk-java) under the hood.

 ## Cucumber